NuGet/Home/designs/NuGet-RemoteFileService.md

 ### Other Changes

 Several classes had a PackageReader property that was of type Func<PackageReader>.
 Func<PackageReader> wasn't designed to be remoted nicely.
-In serveral places, i replaced the PackageReader property with a PackagePath property, to be used when appropriate for loading files from a Package.
+In several places, I replaced the PackageReader property with a PackagePath property, to be used when appropriate for loading files from a package.

 ## Test Strategy

-Added unit tests for NuGetRemoteFileService and updated many existing tests for this new implemenation of icons/licenses.
+Added unit tests for NuGetRemoteFileService and updated many existing tests for this new implementation of icons/licenses.

 ## Future Work